Omni Calculator logo

 Scientists agree that 400 mg of caffeine is considered a maximum safe everyday dose.
 You'll find this much in three cups of strong filter coffee, five espressos, or ten small cans of Coke.
 The same review suggested that women of reproductive age shouldn't consume more than 300 mg of caffeine per day, and children should consume less than 2.5 mg per kilogram body weight (e.g., that makes 75 mg for a 30 kg child).

-It's very hard to overdose on caffeine - death from its ingestion is very rare.
+It's very hard to overdose on caffeine — death from its ingestion is very rare.
 Caffeine irritates the stomach, so ingesting it in massive doses would induce vomiting.
 Sure, overconsumption of products containing high caffeine levels brings patients to the emergency room.
 In most of these cases, the incident involves unusually high doses of caffeine (over 3 mg per kilogram body weight).
-Overdoses of diet pills and stimulants cause most deaths after caffeine intoxication, and most occur in young patients that don't know they have heart disease.
+Overdoses of diet pills and stimulants cause most deaths after caffeine intoxication, and most occur in young patients who don't know they have heart disease.

 🙋 Find out how many tablespoons of coffee to put in your cup with out grams to tablespoons calculator.